amaran71/cclock/README.md

-# crumb clock: tty-clock but the developer is a fucking retard and cant get ncursesw to work
+# crumb clock: tty-clock but the creator is a fucking retard and cant get ncursesw to work

 datefmt.h :  functions to format the current date.